Leafie, A Hen into the Wild: Characters

-Rooster is the leader of the chicken flock and a pompous and egotistical rooster that lives freely in the yard.
+Rooster is the leader of the chicken flock and a pompous and egotistical rooster that lives freely in the yard, who serves him as master of the animals.
 Even though Leafie admires him greatly, Rooster views her admiration as disrespect and refuses to allow Leafie to join his flock and tells her to go back to laying eggs.
 Near the middle of the film, it is discovered that his comb is a fake, which then leads the animals of the barn to make him work for them.
 He then leaves, after seeing Greenie racing Red Head, and goes to find a home with Mr. Otter.